chris-d-edwards/understanding-knative/README.md

 # Understanding-playground-knative

 Simple repo to understand knative serving.
-Created this repo to investigate on a possible bug on knative readiness  handle exec by probes. with http probes is works
+Created this repo to investigate on a possible bug on knative readiness  handle exec by probes. with http probes it works for me

 # Prepare env